humdrum-tools/humdrum-documentation/guide/ch33/index.md

 B
 ```
 Note that the entire analytic procedure can be placed in a shell
-script and applied to any input containing `**IPA` text.
+script and applied to any input containing <span class="rep">IPA</span> text.
 The following
 script adds a number of refinements.
 ```bash
 # RHYME  #  # This script determines the rhyme scheme for an input file containing  # an **IPA spine.
 This script assumes that the input contains curly  # braces indicating phrase endings.  #  # USAGE:  rhyme     extract -i '**IPA' $1 | extract -f 1 | context -b { -e } | rid -GLId \